 According to Vishal, you add in the community element.
 Go vernacular in your design.
 If a person talks about your brand or product through a word of mouth, it is enough for others to trust you.

 Design is about building experience.
-Which is why here, people associate themselves with their brands.
+This is why here, people associate themselves with their brands.

 “When designing for India, you must be mindful of inclusivity.
 Make for everyone and by that I mean for all cultures and locations” – Vishal Gupta